When you think of your customer, who comes to mind?

 Perhaps you want to revisit current customer success processes or take a closer look at your prospect’s experience through the selling timeline.
 Whatever you choose, your customer journey map is customizable and should evolve over time to meet your business needs.

 As you begin your customer journey design, you may want to organize your map with touchpoints and stages:

 - Identify touchpoints: A touchpoint is any moment a customer interacts with your brand.
 From advertisements, to a thank you note they receive after a purchase, consider including these touchpoints within your map so you can collect feedback and identify patterns on how they’re feeling at each interaction.

 - Write out the stages: Every time your customer engages with your brand, there is a goal-driven action behind it.
 Break down the customer journey in stages (or phases) based on the customer’s need throughout their journey.

 Mapping out personas and defining specific customer touchpoints can seem time-consuming.
 Use Excel documents to organize your map or work from customer journey templates such as Qualtrics’ Journey Map Template to set a simple foundation for your diagram creation process.

 Using survey data to boost your customer journey map

-Research is crucial to finding out your customer’s motivations, road-blocks, continued pain points, and successes.
+Research is crucial to find out your customer’s motivations, roadblocks, continued pain points, and successes.
 If you don’t have the survey data to answer these questions, you could be building your map from assumptions, leaving room for misguided strategic planning down the line.

 Consider using Net Promoter Score (NPS), Customer Satisfaction (CSAT), or Customer Effort Score (CES) surveys to capture first-hand customer feedback to include within your customer journey map.
 Then, choose between a variety of surveying channels (Email, SMS, Web, Link, or SDK) to reach your audience wherever they are.